openclarity/apiclarity/plugins/gateway/f5-bigip/README.md

-# APIClarity F5 Big-IP LTM plugin
+# APIClarity F5 BIG-IP LTM plugin

-This is an F5 Big-IP LTM plugin that integrates with APIClarity.
+This is an F5 BIG-IP LTM plugin that integrates with APIClarity.
-For more information about F5 Big-IP LTM please visit: https://www.f5.com/products/big-ip-services/local-traffic-manager
+For more information about F5 BIG-IP LTM please visit: https://www.f5.com/products/big-ip-services/local-traffic-manager

 ## Prerequisites

 * APIClarity backend is running and exposed externally through a publicly reachable URL
-* F5 Big-IP is running
+* F5 BIG-IP is running
 * Another host (e.g. a Virtual Machine) able to run APIClarity Agent as docker container is runnin.
-This host must be reachable by F5 Big-IP and must be able to reach APIclarity URL.
+This host must be reachable by F5 BIG-IP and must be able to reach APIclarity URL.
 Let us refer to this host as the `F5-Log-Collector`.

 ## Install Instructions
 1. **Prepare the bundle**

- Run the following script by populating the environment variables with APIClarity URL, the APIClarity token and the path to the APIClarity certificate generated for the F5 Big-IP instance:
+ Run the following script by populating the environment variables with APIClarity URL, the APIClarity token and the path to the APIClarity certificate generated for the F5 BIG-IP instance:

        ```
        APICLARITY_URL=https://1.2.3.4:443/ \